-- Make sure you and your patient meet minimum system requirements.
+Make sure they meet minimum system requirements

-- Use a newer computer with plenty of speed.
+Use a newer computer with plenty of speed.
 Sending and receiving video takes a lot of computer power.
 Old or slow computers will have a harder time processing the video, which can cause choppiness.

-- Move closer to your wifi router, and switch to the 5GHz frequency.
+Move closer to your WiFi router, and switch to the 5GHz frequency.
 This will increase the maximum amount of bandwidth available to your device over a shorter distance.

-- Make sure your router isn't physically obstructed or out of view.
+Make sure your router isn't physically obstructed or out of view.
 Keep it in the open, and the signal will be stronger.